 - Presents evidence supporting the use of wastes as a substitute for natural aggregates and binders

-- Gives detail on the technical efficiency and environmental impact of different waste materials on mortars
+- Gives details on the technical efficiency and environmental impact of different waste materials on mortars

-- Analyses the impact of wastes on render performance in terms of fresh state, mechanical, water, and durability
+- Analyzes the impact of wastes on render performance in terms of fresh state, mechanical, water and durability

 - Considers the lifecycle assessment and durability of modified mortars